 Yes.
 Poor maintenance is often cited as a cause of failure.
 While maintenance is important for good wear and safety performance of tires, many other factors contribute to their failure.
 Tire failures can be caused by a number of factors such as under- or over-inflation of tires, overloading of vehicles, road hazards, improper maintenance, structural defects, and improper installation, in addition to tire aging.

 Most failures result in nothing more serious than minor property damage.
-For more serious crashes, NHTSA estimates that about 400 fatalities annually may have been attributed to tire failures.
+However, more than 11,000 tow-away crashes occur every year related to tire issues.